manthangupta26/Landing_4/readme.md

 ## Landing Page
 Made a Beautiful Landing Page
 - This is purely based on HTML and CSS.
+- Flexbox and media queries are used to make it mobile responsive.

 ### Deployed Link
 ___